livingdocsIO/documentation/concepts/document-migrations/migrations.md

 ## Structure of a migration script

 The previous section explained data migrations as a consequence of a design change.
 But data migrations really are a general-purpose tool that can be used to alter your existing documents.
-A different and common example is the need to add a new metadata field to all of your documents and initialize the value in some way.
+A different and common example is the need to add a new metadata field to all of your documents and initialise the value in some way.

 The Livingdocs migration framework gives you a hook method to implement and calls this method with every document in your project.
 The hook method looks like this: